SMA RF Connectors Guide: Types, Structure, and Uses Explained

 A

-Yes, 3.5 mm and 2.92 mm (K) connectors are smaller than SMA connectors while remaining compatible.
-These connectors also support frequencies beyond 18 GHz.
+Yes, 3.5 mm and 2.92 mm (K) connectors are smaller than SMA but remain compatible.
+They also support frequencies beyond the standard 18 GHz SMA limit.
+We offer these connectors and test cables.

 > 2.92mm K